martinreynaert/HitPaRank/README.md

 List 5:

 Second, these five lists served as input for the 'E' mode of HitPaRank and produced the following five expanded lists, with extra annotations to appraise the experts of the outcome of the expansion step and to guide them in their final decision-taking over whether or not to retain the expanded terms in the lists.
 They were further provided with lists of likely (pseudo-)scientific they might have overlooked in building their first version lists or might not even be aware of Quine ever mentioned them in his writing.
-These were lists drawn from the corpus frequency lists for words ending e.g. in -ology, -ism, etc.
+These were lists drawn from the corpus frequency lists for words ending e.g. in -olog*, -ics, -ism, -omy.

 ***The five expanded lists, input for for the experts***